Charles1625/crop-production-ontology/README.md

 Operations may involve  the Application (spreading, or spraying) of Substances, such as pesticides, fertilizers and plant growth regulators each of which will contain one, or more active Ingredients.
 An agreed list of Substances and their Ingredients will be required.

+### Location
+Locations involved in crop production can take many forms.
+A field may be represented as a polygon, possibly with holes (also polygons), or as a multipolygon.
+Soil, or plants may be sampled at points and, in rare cases, transects across a field may need to be described.
+All of these require co-ordinates, but it may not always be possible to obtain these, so locations also need to be given an identity.
+Locations without co-ordinates can still be described in terms of their area and a possible set of locations that are contained within them.